JiekaiLab/iceDP/README.md

 ### Usage
-* data required
+* Data required

 iceDP receive any genome interaction data in a three-column format as input.
 Before running analyses, we need to prepare genome interaction data in a three-column format:

     Column 1 (chr_one_site) → Genomic position on the first chromosome.

     Column 2 (chr_two_site) → Genomic position on the second chromosome.

     Column 3 (interaction_value) → Interaction strength between the two positions (typically observed in Hi-C experiments).

-You can check the sample data using:
+Check the sample data:
 ```shell
 head -5 play_data/chr4_chr11_mm10.txt
 3090000 3100000 1.0